38th Scandinavian Hjemkomst Festival and

 Annual Midwest Viking Festival

 The Midwest Viking Festival is an outdoor gathering of craftsmen, musicians and living history enthusiasts, from throughout the upper Midwest, who specialize in bringing the Viking Age back to life.
-According to Tim Jorgensen, the event coordinator of the Historical and Cultural Society of Clay County, there will be re-enactors dressed in period clothing, cooking over an open fire and demonstrating historic crafts.
-“We try to give a comprehensive and historically accurate Viking experience within the confines of the law,” he says with a grin.
+According to Jeff Swenson, the event coordinator of the Historical and Cultural Society of Clay County, there will be re-enactors dressed in period clothing, cooking over an open fire and demonstrating historic crafts.

 Visitors will also experience other Viking activities including glass bead making, coin-striking, silver-smithing, runic reading/writing, chainmail production, blacksmithing, wood carving, fiber production, pottery making, and a variety of challenging Viking games.
 Indoor and outdoor battle demonstrations are scheduled for Friday and Saturday as well.